ethereum/ethereum-org/views/content/token.md

     var tokenCompiled = eth.compile.solidity(tokenSource)

 Now let’s set up the contract, just like we did in the previous section.
 Change the "initial Supply" to the amount of non divisible tokens you want to create.
-If you want to have divisible units, you should do that on the user frontend but keep them represented in the minimun unit of account.
+If you want to have divisible units, you should do that on the user frontend but keep them represented in the minimum unit of account.

     var supply = 10000;
     var tokenContract = web3.eth.contract(tokenCompiled.token.info.abiDefinition);